mlochbaum/BQN/implementation/vm.md

 # The BQN virtual machine and runtime

 BQN's self-hosted compiler and runtime mean that only a small amount of native code is needed to run BQN on any given platform.
-For example, the [Javascript environment](../docs/bqn.js) requires about 200 lines of Javascript code even though it compiles BQN bytecode to Javascript, a more complex strategy than interpreting it directly.
+For example, the [Javascript environment](../docs/bqn.js) requires about 300 lines of Javascript code even though it compiles BQN bytecode to Javascript, a more complex strategy than interpreting it directly.
 This makes it fairly easy to port BQN to new platforms, allowing BQN to run "natively" within other programming languages and interact with arrays in those languages.

 ## Bytecode

-The BQN implementation here and dzaima/BQN share a stack-based bytecode format used to represent compiled code. dzaima/BQN can interpret this bytecode or convert it to [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) bytecode, while the Javascript VM previously interpreted bytecode but now always compiles it.
+The BQN implementation here and dzaima/BQN share a stack-based object code format used to represent compiled code.
+This format is a list of numbers of unspecified precision (small precision will limit the length of list literals and number of locals per block, blocks, and constants).
+Previously it was encoded as bytes with the [LEB128](https://en.wikipedia.org/wiki/LEB128) format; while it no longer has anything to do with bytes it's called a "bytecode" because this is shorter than "object code".

+dzaima/BQN can interpret bytecode or convert it to [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) bytecode, while the Javascript VM previously interpreted bytecode but now always compiles it.
 Since interpretation is a simpler strategy, it may be helpful to use the [old Javascript bytecode interpreter](https://github.com/mlochbaum/BQN/blob/f74d9223ef880f2914030c2375f680dcc7e8c92b/bqn.js#L36) as a reference when implementing a BQN virtual machine.

 ### Components

 The complete bytecode for a program consists of the following:
-* A bytecode sequence `bytes`
+* A bytecode sequence `code`
 * A list `consts` of constants that can be loaded
 * *(dzaima/BQN only) A list of identifier names*
 * A list `blocks` of block information, described in the next section.